pdonorio/infrastructure/docs/master.md

 I solved without switching to a more performant size of RDS, but instead moving the db instance to the same region of the DO host.

+2. SSL is not yet enabled

+It seems you have to [do complex things](https://rancher.com/docs/rancher/v1.6/en/installing-rancher/installing-server/#http-proxy) to use the rancher API, catalog and integration with the registry with SSL on this server.
+I'm skipping this for now.

+## configuring

+To be completed.
+Steps to be done programmatically via API:

+- Create a token
+- Switch to github accounting
+- Add a list of github accounts
+- Create an env for the rancher node
+- Request an host to add and launch the agent command

 ## bastion